NixOS/nix/doc/manual/source/store/derivation/outputs/input-address.md

 > This is what the "or get from [build trace](@docroot@/store/build-trace.md) if floating" comment refers to.
 > In this case, the algorithm is *stuck* until the input in question is built, and we know what the actual contents of the output in question is.
 >
-> That is OK however, because there is no problem with delaying the assigning of input addresses (which, remember, is what `hashQuotientDerivation` is ultimately for) until all inputs are known.
+> That is OK however, because there is no problem with delaying the assigning of input addresses (which, remember, is what `hashInputMaskedDerivation` is ultimately for) until all inputs are known.

 ### Deferring input-addressing when downstream of unknown CA store objects {#deferred}

-As the previous note says, the algorithm is *stuck* when an input is a [floating content-addressed](./content-address.md#floating) output that has not been built yet: there is no content address to substitute for it, so the quotient derivation cannot be completed and no input address can be computed.
+As the previous note says, the algorithm is *stuck* when an input is a [floating content-addressed](./content-address.md#floating) output that has not been built yet: there is no content address to substitute for it, so the input masking cannot be completed and no input address can be computed.

 The derivation is still written to the store, with its outputs *deferred*: an output in this state has no store path at all, and the environment variable named after it is empty.
 This costs nothing, because a derivation's own store path is [content-addressed](@docroot@/store/store-object/content-address.md#method-text) on the bytes of its serialization, which do not depend on its output paths being known.